RealityBending/RealityBending.github.io/content/jobs/phd.md

 I am taking new PhD students! **Send questions or CV to D.Makowski@sussex.ac.uk**.

+## What you will get

+- Join a young and dynamic team with a vibrant lab life
+- A supervisor that actually supervises 🤯
+- A super interesting research topic

 ## How to do a PhD in Psychology?